-Shareholders are informed of shareholders' meetings through notices contained in annual reports or circulars send to all shareholders.
-These notices are also published in the Business Times and posted onto the SGXNET.
+Shareholders are informed of shareholders' meetings through notices contained in annual reports or circulars sent to all shareholders.
+The notices are also published in the Business Times and posted onto the SGXNET and the Company's website.

 Pursuant to Rule 730A(2) of the Listing Manual, all resolutions proposed at the AGM and at any adjournment thereof shall be put to the vote by way of poll.
 All shareholders are entitled to vote in accordance with the established voting rules and procedures at the AGM.
 Each share is entitled to one vote.
 An external firm is appointed as scrutineers for the AGM voting process.
 The detailed results setting out the number of votes cast for and against each resolution and the respective percentages are announced via SGXNET after the AGM.